tnshq/ESRGAN/README.md

 3.  **Dataset Class**: Run the cell defining the `DIV2KDataset` class.
 4.  **Training**: Run the cell to set up the training and the cell containing the training loop.
 You can choose to train from scratch or load an existing model if available.
 5.  **Inference (Optional)**: Run the cells defining the inference and display functions.
 You can then use the testing code or the `upload_and_test()` function to apply the model to images.
 6.  **Evaluation (Optional)**: Run the cells defining the metric calculation functions and the cell to calculate and display PSNR, SSIM, and FID on the validation set.
+The output of this cell will include the calculated average PSNR, SSIM, and FID scores.

+This README content provides a detailed overview of your ESRGAN project notebook, explaining each major component and how it contributes to the overall image super-resolution task.
+It has been updated to reflect the successful metric calculations observed in the notebook outputs.
+You can further customize this by adding sections on specific results, visualizations, or parameters you used during training.